-- All visitors, parents, guardians, etc. who visit the school for any reason (i.e. volunteering in the classroom, observation, meeting with school staff, etc.) are required to enter the school through the main/front doors, report to the school office, sign in, present identification, and wear a visitor badge at all times.
-In order to ensure the safety of the campus community, entrance to the school through other entrances is not permitted by visitors. - No person shall visit or observe a classroom or other school activity, nor shall any person come upon or remain upon school premises, without prior approval by the principal or the principal's authorized representative.
-Nor shall any person conduct or attempt to conduct any activity on school premises without prior approval by the principal or principal's authorized representative. - Any member of the general public considered by the principal, or a person authorized by the principal, to be in violation of these rules shall be instructed to leave school property. - Persons who engage in disorderly conduct of any kind may be subject to removal and exclusion from the school. - No person shall possess or engage in the use of medical marijuana on school property or at school-sponsored events.
+All visitors, parents, guardians, etc. who visit the school for any reason (i.e. volunteering in the classroom, observation, meeting with school staff, etc.) are required to enter the school through the main/front doors, report to the school office, sign in, present identification, and wear a visitor badge at all times.
+In order to ensure the safety of the campus community, entrance to the school through other entrances is not permitted by visitors.

+- No person shall visit or observe a classroom or other School activity, nor shall any person come upon or remain upon School premises, without prior approval by the Principal or the Principal's authorized representative.
+Nor shall any person conduct or attempt to conduct any activity on School premises without prior approval by the Principal or Principal's authorized representative. - Any member of the general public considered by the Principal, or a person authorized by the Principal, to be in violation of these rules shall be instructed to leave School property.
+Failure to obey the instruction may subject the person to criminal proceedings pursuant to A.R.S. § 13-2911 and to any other applicable civil or criminal proceedings, or to tribal ordinance. - Persons who engage in disorderly conduct of any kind may be subject to removal and exclusion from the School. - No person shall possess or engage in the use of medical marijuana on School property or at school-sponsored events.